Jinal207/AngularTraining/README.md

   - Passing data from child to parent and parent to child with @Input and @Output decorator.

 ### Day 6 (26-10-2023)
-  - Passing data to components by BehaviourSubject.
+  - Passing data to components by BehaviourSubject and Subject.